Understanding trained CNNs by indexing neuron selectivity: Neuron Feature

 \section{Neuron Feature}

-As we mentioned in the previous section we propose to visualize the image feature that activates a neuron, whenever is possible, by directly computing a weighted average of the $N$-th first images that maximally activate this neuron.
-We will refer to it as the \textit{Neuron Feature} (NF).
+In this paper we propose to visualize the image features that activate a neuron by directly computing a weighted average of the $N$-th first images that maximally activate this neuron.
+We term it as the \textit{Neuron Feature} (NF) and it is an image independent visualization of the type of data that most activates a single neuron.

-In order to build the NF we need to calculate the activations associated to each individual neuron.
-They need to be accordingly ranked with the rest of activations of the layer.
-For each neuron we select the set of images that achieve a minimum normalized activation value but constrained to a maximum number of images for practical reasons.
-By normalized activation we mean the value of the maximum activation of a neuron for a specific input image, which is normalized by the maximum of these values achieved by the same neuron over all the images in the dataset.